Old Hong Kong Photos and The Tales They Tell, Volume 2

 Not your typical photo book!

 David puts more of his favourite old Hong Kong photos under the magnifying glass, revealing the photos’ secrets, and uncovering their hidden stories.
-Flying Italian miners (p.
-107), disembodied feet (p.
-13), and the most beautiful woman you’ll never see (p.
-17) are just a few of the surprises in store for you.
+Flying Italian miners, and the most beautiful woman you’ll never see are just two of the surprises in store for you.

 David runs the popular local history website Gwulo, home to over 15,000 photographs of old Hong Kong.